 See and Do

-Trang An complex, UNESCO World Heritage Site recognized in 2014
+The Trang An Complex, recognized as a UNESCO World Heritage Site in 2014.

 Culture and Arts

-Bai Dinh temple, an example of a grand modern Buddhist complex
+Bai Dinh Temple, an example of modern Buddhist architecture.

 Food and Drink